How To Winterize Your MustangLast Updated November 17, 2016

 On average, windshield wipers should be replaced once a year.
 In my personal opinion, the best time to do so would be in the fall in preparation for the winter months.
 That way, you have brand new wipers heading into winter to fight the snow, ice, salt and whatever else Mother Nature and your state’s salt trucks throw on the roadways.

 Remember, windshield wipers are your first line of defense for visibility to the road in front of you; they’re definitely something that you don’t want to skimp out on.
+On top of that, be sure to top off your windshield wiper fluid with a de-icer that is good to a freezing point of temperatures around -30 degrees.

 Check Your Exterior Lights